mikeGugs/Mean_Variance_Portfolio_Optimizer/README.md

 # Mean_Variance_Portfolio_Optimizer
 Mean-Variance Portfolio Optimizer Program

-This program is writtenin Python.
+This program is written in Python.
 It will create a portfolio for the stocks you decide to include, based on a mean-variance framework using 5 years of historical data from Tiingo.
 It will show you 5 things:
 1) The maximum sharpe-ratio portfolio, the weights of the stocks in the portfolio, and it's expected risk & return.
 2) The minumum variance portfolio, the weights of the stocks in the portfolio, and it's expected risk & return.